qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 Names like this are much more verbose than we’d normally want to write for methods in production code, but the use case is different: we never need to write code that calls these, and their names frequently need to be read by humans in reports.
 Hence, the extra verbosity is warranted.

 Many different naming strategies are acceptable so long as they’re used consistently within a single test class.
 A good trick if you’re stuck is to try starting the test name with the word “should.”
 When taken with the name of the class being tested, this naming scheme allows the test name to be read as a sentence.
 For example, a test of a BankAccount class named shouldNotAllowWithdrawalsWhenBalanceIsEmpty can be read as “BankAccount should not allow withdrawals when balance is empty.”
-By read‐ ing the names of all the test methods in a suite, you should get a good sense of the behaviors implemented by the system under test.
+By reading the names of all the test methods in a suite, you should get a good sense of the behaviors implemented by the system under test.
 Such names also help ensure that the test stays focused on a single behavior: if you need to use the word “and” in a test name, there’s a good chance that you’re actually testing multiple behaviors and should be writing multiple tests!

 ### Don’t Put Logic in Tests

 Clear tests are trivially correct upon inspection; that is, it is obvious that a test is doing the correct thing just from glancing at it.
 This is possible in test code because each test needs to handle only a particular set of inputs, whereas production code must be generalized to handle any input.
 For production code, we’re able to write tests that ensure complex logic is correct.
 But test code doesn’t have that luxury—if you feel like you need to write a test to verify your test, something has gone wrong!

 Complexity is most often introduced in the form of logic.
-Logic is defined via the imperative parts of programming languages such as operators, loops, and condition‐ als.
+Logic is defined via the imperative parts of programming languages such as operators, loops, and conditionals.
 When a piece of code contains logic, you need to do a bit of mental computation to determine its result instead of just reading it off of the screen.
 It doesn’t take much logic to make a test more difficult to reason about.
 For example, does the test in Example 12-15 look correct to you?

 Example 12-15.
 Logic concealing a bug